AnishDe12020/100-days-of-code/log.md

 **Thoughts:** Had a productive day, aiming to finishing up the database shema for my side project and making a few more Slapdash commands tomorrow

 **Link to work**: https://github.com/AnishDe12020/slapdash_commands

+### Day 15: 9th March, 2022, Wednesday

+**Today's Progress**: Renamed slapdash commands to [slapcommands](https://github.com/AnishDe12020/slapcommands), refactored the repository and split logic and data into smaller files.
+Also made cloud commands for all local docsearch commands I had made yesterday.
+Also, implemented syncing clerk users with my Hasura backend on my side project.

+**Thoughts:** Not much progress on side project but still a lot of progress.
+Plan on working a lot on side project tomorrow and making a script and a github action to update slapcommands docsearch data